Being present to recognize and receive our gifts...

-Being present is a gift within itself, it helps in recognition development and the embodiment of our gifts so we can in due time and season we're capable of giving our gifts.
-A gift can manifest in a moment's notice and often without noticing, we carry many gifts that we're unaware of.
-Gifts that manifest as a result of us being present are recognized as being self generated through our personal experiences of being present wherever we are and in whatever we're doing and even not doing.
-No attachment no expectation aren't easily practiced in these times we're living in; however, my choice in these practices are what led me to these insights I will share.
-It's been seventeen yrs. since experiencing an intentional three weeks journey into parts of China, unknown to me.
-I was to assist a special friend with a broken arm.
-I became her extra hand and set my primary focus on being present, exercising no attachment no expectation as a mantra in meditations.
+Being present is a gift within itself, it helps in recognition development and the embodiment of our gifts so we can in due time and season share our gifts.
+A gift can manifest in a moment's notice and often without our recognition we´re carrying many gifts that we're unaware of.
+Gifts that manifest as a result of being present and maintaining presence.
+These gifts are recognized as being self generated through personal experiences of being present wherever we are and present in whatever we're doing and even not doing.
+Know, no attachment and expectation aren't easily practiced in these times we're living in; however, my choice in these practices as a walking meditation are what led me to these insights I share throughout this site.
+It's been eighteen yrs. since experiencing an intentional three weeks journey into parts of China, unknown to me, that would teach me so much about myself and increase my quality of life.